Constraining FRB Microstructure with Polarised Shot Noise: DISCUSSION

-This degeneracy is illustrated in Section~\ref{subsec:linpol}, where all simulations converge to identical $\Pi_L$ and $\mathbb{V}(\psi)$ at $\sigma_\psi=0$ (Figure~\ref{fig:LV}).
-Shifts in $\mathbb{V}(\psi)$ require changes in the effective S/N: increasing S/N reduces the measured PA variance, while decreasing the S/N of the linearly polarised intensity $L$ ( lowering $\Pi_{L,0}$) increases the contribution of noise to $\mathbb{V}(\psi)$.
-The measured values for FRB~20191001A (Figure~\ref{fig:HTR 191001}) therefore do not uniquely select a single intrinsic configuration, but instead constrain an allowed region of $(N,\sigma_\psi,\Pi_{L,0})$ space.
+These degeneracies are illustrated in Figure~\ref{fig:Lfrac-55}, where all simulations converge to identical $\Pi_L$ and $\mathbb{V}(\psi)$ at $\sigma_\psi=0$.
+Shifts in $\mathbb{V}(\psi)$ require changes in the effective S/N: increasing S/N reduces the measured PA variance, while decreasing the S/N of the linearly polarised intensity $L$ (lowering $\Pi_{L,0}$) increases the contribution of noise to $\mathbb{V}(\psi)$.
+The measured values for FRB~20191001A (Figure~\ref{fig:HTR 191001}) therefore do not uniquely select a single intrinsic configuration, nor do they tightly determine the intrinsic linear fraction itself; rather, they define a model-dependent allowed region of $(N,\sigma_\psi,\mathbb{V}(\psi),\Pi_{L,0})$ space.

-Within this framework, Figure~\ref{fig:Lfrac-95} shows that reproducing the observed properties of FRB~20191001A with a high intrinsic linear fraction ($\Pi_{L,0}=0.95$) favours intrinsic PA dispersions of order $\sigma_\psi \sim 30^\circ$ when the number of microshots is $N \gtrsim 100$.
+Under the PSN model with a set of assumptions about microshot width and amplitude distributions, Figure~\ref{fig:Lfrac-99} shows that reproducing the observed properties of FRB~20191001A with intrinsically 100\% polarised microshots ($\Pi_{L,0}=0.99$, $\Pi_{V,0}=-0.05$) is compatible with intrinsic PA dispersions of order $\sigma_\psi \sim 31^\circ$ when the number of microshots is $N \gtrsim 100$.
 This reflects efficient averaging of intrinsically misaligned PAs through microshot superposition, scattering, and finite instrumental sampling.
 However, once these averaging effects and the contribution of noise are accounted for, comparable levels of measured PA variance can also be obtained without invoking such large intrinsic dispersions.
-In particular, Figure~\ref{fig:Lfrac-60} demonstrates that reducing the intrinsic linear fraction to $\Pi_{L,0}=0.6$ allows models with more modest PA dispersion ($\sigma_\psi \sim 10^\circ$) and $N \gtrsim 10$ to reproduce the observations.
+In particular, Figure~\ref{fig:Lfrac-55} demonstrates that reducing the intrinsic linear fraction to the measured value of $\Pi_{L,0}=0.55$ allows models with more modest PA dispersion ($\sigma_\psi \sim 4^\circ$) and $N \lesssim 5$ to reproduce the observations.
 Larger values of $N$ combined with slightly reduced $\Pi_{L,0}$ and smaller $\sigma_\psi$ remain equally consistent.
-Taken together, the data for FRB~20191001A are best described by a broad region of parameter space in which modest intrinsic PA dispersion is compatible with the observed near-constant PA once instrumental resolution, propagation effects, and noise statistics are properly incorporated \citep{2025arXiv250517497S}.
+Taken together, the data for FRB~20191001A are best described by a broad, model-dependent region of parameter space in which modest intrinsic PA dispersion is compatible with the observed near-constant PA once instrumental resolution, propagation effects, noise statistics, and the assumed microshot-property distributions are properly incorporated.